qballer/rss-reader/readme.md

-ReadRSS
+rss-reader
 -------
-An RSS client leveraging web components and the bit CLI.
+An RSS reader leveraging web components and the bit CLI.
-All components are meant to be sharable and utilize the bit cli platform to leverage that.
+All components are meant to be sharable and utilize the [bit](https://github.com/teambit/bit) cli platform to leverage that.

 Why ?
 ----